 - Easily manage your account 24/7 with online access, by phone or using our mobile app

-Why we like this card: Not only is the Capital One® Secured Mastercard® available to applicants with limited/bad/poor credit for a $0 annual fee, but it also provides an opportunity to get a minimum security deposit lower than your initial credit line.
+Why we like this card: Not only is the Secured Mastercard® from Capital One available to applicants with limited/bad/poor credit for a $0 annual fee, but it also provides an opportunity to get a minimum security deposit lower than your initial credit line.

 When you apply, Capital One will set your minimum deposit at either $49, $99 or $200.
 Whichever one you qualify for, your starting credit limit will be $200.
 Just know you’re not guaranteed to get one of the lower deposit amounts.

-What to watch out for: The Capital One® Secured Mastercard® will require a credit check when you apply.
+What to watch out for: The Secured Mastercard® from Capital One will require a credit check when you apply.
 Also, be aware that the APR is 26.99% (variable).
 To avoid incurring interest charges, pay off your balance in full each month.